A giant donut-shaped machine just proved a near-limitless clean power source is possible – KION546

 The tokamak in Oxford, called the Joint European Torus (JET), has been subject to such extreme heat and pressure that this experiment is likely the last it will cope with.

-While the results are promising, mastering nuclear fusion as an everyday energy source is still likely a long way off.
+The results are promising, but mastering nuclear fusion as an everyday energy source is still likely a long way off.

 “The JET results are impressive and probably will get better as they proceed through their experiments.
 They are producing high power 12 MW, but right now just for five seconds.
 Much longer fusion burn is what is required,” Roulstone said.